Textualize/textual/docs/events/mouse_scroll_up.md

 # MouseScrollUp

-The `MouseScrollUp` event is sent to a widget when scroll wheel (or trackpad equivalent) is moved _up_.
+The `MouseScrollUp` event is sent to a widget when the scroll wheel (or trackpad equivalent) is moved _up_.

 - [x] Bubbles